-- 8th Grade Dinner all 8th graders invited - Optional 8th Grade Field Trip to Washington DC.
+There is also an optional Washington, D.C./New York trip for 8th graders.
 While this is not a school program, it is organized with the help of the staff.
-If you would like your student to participate in this fee-based program, please contact our principal. - 8th Grade Santa Cruz Trip takes place during the last week of school Promotion requirements must be met prior to attending - 8th Grade Promotion will take place on the final school day at 4 PM Promotion requirements must be met before attending.
+If you would like your student to participate in this fee-based program, please contact our Assistant Principal.